m1el/m1el.github.io/coding-sewer-tales/002-def-decrypt_password.md

 GETting the data, and POSTing a new version back.
 What could possibly go wrong?

 Turns out, a part of that data is a password.
 Normally, you're supposed to hash/PBKDF the passwords.
-Passwords are *usually* not supposed to be encrypted, as the title implies.
+Passwords are *usually* not supposed to be encrypted, unlike what the title implies.
-But these passwords are more like authentication tokens, CI secrets.
+But *these* passwords are more like authentication tokens, CI secrets.
 At some point, someone will need to get the secrets (e.g. to upload artifacts).
 There's some control over who can read them in plaintext.

 Now here is why it matters: when you GET the configuration data, the password field is encrypted.
 If you're not supposed to have access, you can't get it in plaintext.
 For example: